LesFerch/WinSetView/Src/Developer.md

 Starting with version 2.70, WinSetView is a VbsEdit HTML application.
 Follow the steps below to debug and create WinSetView.exe.

+If you are an end-user, please ignore this document!

 ## Exe Creation Steps

 1. Install **VbsEdit 23.3.28.5** or newer.